 Who doesn’t like browsing photos or watching videos with a fluffy cat?
 They look so soft and sweet that we can’t help but smile and want to hug them.
 Fluffy cats are great to snuggle, and they are perfect de-stressors.

 For those willing to get such a furry friend, we’ve gathered the top ten long hair cat breeds here.
-But remember: with a luxurious coat, there comes responsibility – regular grooming and frequent cleaning with vacuums for a cat’s hair.
+But remember: with a luxurious coat, there comes responsibility – regular grooming with specialized tubs and frequent cleaning with vacuums for a cat’s hair.

 Yet, it’s well worth the effort, don’t you agree?